hackclub/hackpad/hackpads/hackmacro/thehackmacro.md

 # The Hackmacro
-A 4x4 ortho macro pad with 1 rotary encoder powered by the Seeed Studio XIAO RP2040.
+A 4x4 ortho macro pad with 1 rotary encoder powered by the Seeed Studio XIAO RP2040 and Vial, a fork of QMK.
 Heavily inspired by the [Work Louder x Figma Creator Micro](https://worklouder.cc/figma/).

 ![](https://i.imgur.com/Z6xTcVo.png)